freibergs/IespiedPrese/readme.md

-# 🛠️ IespiedPrese.lv Projekts
+# 🛠️ IespiedPrese.lv Project

-Sveicināti IespiedPrese.lv projektā! Šī ir Flask bāzēta tīmekļa lietotne, kas ļauj lietotājiem pārlūkot un lejupielādēt dažādas tēmas un spraudņus.
-Lietotne arī atbalsta lietotāju autentifikāciju, cron-jobus produktu un lietotāju atjaunināšanai, abonementu plānus, vēsturi u.c.
+Welcome to the IespiedPrese.lv project!
+This is a Flask-based web application that allows users to browse and download various themes and plugins.
+The application also supports user authentication, cron jobs for product and user updates, subscription plans, history tracking, and more.

-## 🚀 Instalācija
+## 🚀 Installation

-Lai palaistu šo projektu lokāli, seko šiem soļiem:

-1. Klonē repozitoriju:
+To run this project locally, follow these steps:

+1. Clone the repository:
    git clone https://github.com/zajebs/IespiedPrese.lv.git

-2. Ieej projekta direktorijā:
-   cd iespiedprese
+2. Navigate to the project directory: cd iespiedprese

-3. Izveido un aktivizē virtuālo vidi:
-   python -m venv venv
+3. Create and activate a virtual environment: python -m venv venv
    source venv/bin/activate  # MacOS/Linux
    .\venv\Scripts\activate  # Windows

-4. Instalē nepieciešamās atkarības:
-   pip install -r requirements.txt
+4. Install the required dependencies: pip install -r requirements.txt

-5. Izveido .env failu projekta saknes direktorijā un pievienoj savus mainīgos:
-   COOKIE=[Lapas cepums]
-   HOST=[Pluginu un tēmu repozitorijs]
-   SITEMAP_URLS=[Repozitorija sitemapi, comma separated]
+5. Create a `.env` file in the project root directory and add your environment variables:
+   COOKIE=[Page cookie]
-   USER_AGENT=Mozilla/5.0 (X11; Linux x86_64; rv:126.0) Gecko/20100101 Firefox/126.0 (vai kāds cits user agent)
+   HOST=[Plugin and theme repository] SITEMAP_URLS=[Repository sitemaps, comma-separated] USER_AGENT=Mozilla/5.0 (X11; Linux x86_64; rv:126.0) Gecko/20100101 Firefox/126.0
-   STRIPE_KEY=[Stripe testa/live atslēga]
+   STRIPE_KEY=[Stripe test/live key]
-   SECRET_KEY=[jebkāda atslēga/parole]
+   SECRET_KEY=[Any key/password]
-   PORT=[80 vai 443]
+   PORT=[80 or 443]
-   DEBUG=[True vai False]
+   DEBUG=[True or False]
-   DATABASE_URL=[postgres pilns links]
+   DATABASE_URL=[Full postgres link]
    BUCKETEER_AWS_ACCESS_KEY_ID=
    BUCKETEER_AWS_SECRET_ACCESS_KEY=
-   BUCKETEER_AWS_REGION=eu-west-1=
+   BUCKETEER_AWS_REGION=eu-west-1
    BUCKETEER_BUCKET_NAME=
-   CACHE_AGE=[dienas, piemēram 365]
+   CACHE_AGE=[Days, e.g., 365]
-   GA_MEASUREMENT_ID=[Google ID no Analytics]
+   GA_MEASUREMENT_ID=[Google Analytics ID]
-   SPECIFIC_PATH=[Kurā lapā jālādē GTag - '/' vai '' nozīmē, ka visās]
+   SPECIFIC_PATH=[Page to load GTag - '/' or '' means all pages]

-7. Izmanto skriptus, lai iegūtu sākotnējos datus:
+7. Use scripts to fetch initial data:
    python cron_scripts\full_update.py
    python cron_scripts\download_images.py

-6. Palaid lietotni:
+6. Launch the application:
    python iespiedprese.py

 ## 📜 Licence

-Šis projekts ir licencēts saskaņā ar MIT licenci.
+This project is licensed under the MIT License.

 ## 📞 Kontakti

-Ja tev ir kādi jautājumi vai ieteikumi, lūdzu, sazinies ar mani pa e-pastu hello@rihards.dev.
-Vairāk kontakti atrodami https://rihards.dev
+If you have any questions or suggestions, please contact me at hello@rihards.dev.
+More contact information can be found at https://rihards.dev.

-Priecīgu Wordpressingu! 😊
+Happy WordPressing! 😊